RobCo-Engineering/rit-v300-firmware/README.md

 # RIT-V300 Firmware

-Firmware for the RIT-V300 series of smart terminal by RobCo Industries.
+Firmware for the RIT-V300 series of smart terminals by RobCo Industries.

 ## Target Hardware